 While the City of Newton is not yet fully funding 100% of anticipated expenditures (i.e. removal of snow and ice, maintenance of roadways, etc.), the City depends on and pays close attention to the amount of Free Cash.

-It will come from unanticipated actual revenues in excess of revenue estimates (including overlay surplus), unexpected unspent funds in operating budget line items, and/or unanticipated unexpended free cash from the previous year.
-The Fuller Administration is committed to full staffing and will not hold back on filling open positions in order to increase the amount of Free Cash.
+Free cash in the Fuller Administration is an important part of the financial strategy and is used in a methodical manner.

-Free cash is used in the following manner.
-First: the difference between the actual budget for snow and ice removal and the most recent current maximum spent; Second: the amount necessary to supplement the prior year's Interest Income and the following year's Rainy Day appropriation; Third: Up to \$1.5 million is used as a general revenue source for the ensuing year's operating budget.
-Fourth: Free Cash is used for one-time, non-recurring expenditures or to replenish reserve funds depleted in the previous year, such as the Inclement Weather Stabilization Reserve.
+- First: the difference between the actual budget for snow and ice removal and the most recent current maximum spent; - Second: the amount necessary to supplement the prior year's Interest Income from the Rainy Day Stabilization Fund and the amount of the required following year's Rainy Day appropriation; - Third: Up to \$1.5 million is used as a general revenue source for the ensuing year's operating budget; - Fourth: One-time, non-recurring expenditures and/or funding to replenish reserve funds depleted in the previous year, such as the Inclement Weather Stabilization Reserve.